rborg91/nhanes-analysis/README.md

 ### Restore Dependencies

-To ensure all required packages are installed, run the following in R:
+To ensure all required packages are installed, run the following in R and follow the prompts:

 ```r
 install.packages("renv")  # If renv is not installed